breatheco-de/python-flask-api-tutorial/.learn/exercises/01-hello-world/README.md

 ```

-👉 Nota: if you don't have python version 3 you should go ahead and install it, we [🔥 strongy recommend using Pyenv](https://github.com/pyenv/pyenv) to install python.
+👉 Note: if you don't have python version 3 you should go ahead and install it, we [🔥 strongy recommend using Pyenv](https://github.com/pyenv/pyenv) to install python.

 3. Make sure you have pipenv installed: